Supervolcano: Large igneous provinces

 Such outpourings are not explosive, though lava fountains may occur.
 Many volcanologists consider Iceland to be a large igneous province that is currently being formed.
 The last major outpouring occurred in 1783–84 from the Laki fissure, which is approximately 40 km long.
 An estimated 14 km3 of basaltic lava was poured out during the eruption (VEI 4).

 The Ontong Java Plateau has an area of about 2000000 km2, and the province was at least 50% larger before the Manihiki and Hikurangi Plateaus broke away.

 Massive explosive eruptions

-Volcanic eruptions are classified using the Volcanic explosivity index, or VEI.
-It is a logarithmic scale, which means that an increase of one in VEI number is equivalent to a tenfold increase in volume of erupted material.
+Volcanic eruptions are classified using the volcanic explosivity index.
+It is a logarithmic scale, and an increase of one in VEI number is equivalent to a tenfold increase in volume of erupted material.
 VEI 7 or VEI 8 eruptions are so powerful that they often form circular calderas rather than cones because the downward withdrawal of magma causes the overlying rock mass to collapse into the empty magma chamber beneath it.

 Known super eruptions

 Based on incomplete statistics, at least 60 VEI 8 eruptions have been identified.
-Below is a list of well-known super-eruptions.